 But setting a hedge up means choosing the type of shrub: flowered, mixed or evergreen.

 There are many options and not all shrubs are suited to growing in a hedge.

-- This is our list of favorite types of hedge; for each, you’ll find a list of the matching shrub species, too.
+- This is our list of our favorite types of hedge.
+For each type, you’ll find a list of matching shrub species, too.

 Having flowers all year round also has the added advantage of attracting a good number of birds and insects that help protect your garden from diseases.